THE WOMAN IN THE PURPLE COAT

 “Someone call 911!” he yelled.

 The driver was shouting that he hadn’t seen the woman.
-That she’d run out in front of him.
-That he’d tried to stop.
+She’d run out in front of him.
+He’d tried to stop.

 The man yanked off his suit jacket and the left cuff snagged on his watch.
 He ripped at it, turning the sleeve inside-out, and covered the woman tenderly.
-His shirt was drenched and clung to his torso as if he’d been standing out in the rain.
+His shirt was drenched and clung to his torso as if he’d been standing in the rain for some time.

 The man wiped rain from the woman’s cheeks.
-His fingers were long like a pianist’s and he had a well-worn platinum band on his ring finger.
-His right hand moved in a slow circular motion over the bulge beneath my coat.
-He leaned over his wife and spoke to her in an accent that I couldn’t place.
+His fingers were long like a pianist’s and he had a well-worn gold band on his ring finger.
+His left hand moved in a slow circular motion over the bulge beneath my coat.
+He leaned over his wife and spoke to her in an accent I couldn’t place.
 It was American, but with the singsong lilt of another land.
-The wind snatched away most of his words, but the few that I caught made me blink back tears and look away.
+The wind snatched away most of his words, but the few I caught made me blink back tears and look away.
 The crowd pressed closer.

 If I was the one lying in the road, what would Serge be doing right now?
-I thought back to the hotel room in Greece two months ago, the ceiling fan whirring over the bed.
-The doctor probing my sore abdomen, shaking his head and saying that he suspected appendicitis.
-My lover at the far end of the room, leaning against the open door, his face impassive.
+I remembered the hotel room in Greece, the ceiling fan whirring over our bed.
+The doctor probing my sore abdomen, shaking his head and saying he suspected appendicitis.
+Serge at the far end of the room, leaning against the open door, his face impassive.

 The sound of a siren rose in the distance and the man’s head jerked up.
 His eyes fixed on mine for a second.
 Everything around me seemed to blur, grow suddenly hushed.